First and second place winners in each category:

-• Education: Adopt A Class, UpSpring
+• Education: first place, Adopt A Class; second place, UpSpring

 The Butler Foundation, The Charles H. Dater Foundation, The R.C.
-Durr Foundation, Horizon Community Funds of Northern Kentucky, and The Elsa Heisel Sule Foundation have joined forces to create NKY Funders’ Grants, an ongoing program that convenes foundations and funders around mini-grant competitions for nonprofits that serve Northern Kentucky.
+Durr Foundation, Horizon Community Funds of Northern Kentucky, and The Elsa Heisel Sule Foundation joined forces to create NKY Funders’ Grants, an ongoing program that convenes foundations and funders around mini-grant competitions for nonprofits that serve Northern Kentucky.

 Arts (The Elsa Heisel Sule Foundation)

 Each partner offered $10,000 in grants, and selected two finalists in each focus area to pitch their project or program to the audience at the November 20 event.
 Based on pitches made at the event, partners selected a first-place winner to receive $6,000, and a second-place winner to receive $3,000.
 Additionally, a popular vote at the event will determine an additional $5,000 award for one of the ten finalists.